 Frequently Asked Questions

 What is the definition of a microenterprise business?
-5 or less full time employees, including the business owner.
+5 or less employees, including the business owner.

 For microenterprises, what is the date of the “count” of number of employees?
 It would be at the time that the business applies for assistance.

 What is LMI and what are the requirements for this grant?
 LMI is low-and-moderate income persons.
 An individual is considered to be LMI based on their annualized family income.
-Overall, to be classified as LMI, an individual or family's household income must be less than or equal to 80% of the median income for the area where they reside.
+Overall, to be classified as LMI, a family's household income must be less than or equal to 80% of the median income for the area where they reside.

 How do I find out what the AMI is for where I live?
 Click the HUD calculation link HERE.
-Most businesses within this grant will fall under the Boston-Cambridge-Quincy MA area.
+Most businesses within this grant will fall under either the Boston-Cambridge-Quincy MA area or Eastern Worcester County, MA area.

 If there are multiple owners, do all need to meet LMI requirements in order to be eligible or does just one need to be eligible?
 If two owners, both must be eligible.

 How long does a business have to be open to qualify for this grant?
-Must be in business as of 1/1/19 and have a physical establishment.
+Must be in business as of 1/1/19 and have a physical establishment that serves the community that is distributing the grant.
+Some home based businesses will be eligible.

 How much money can one business apply for?
 Up to $10,000